oyvfoss/oceanforge/README.md

 of how to access the data remotely using **Python**.

 Where possible, data are accessed using `xarray.open_dataset()`, which lazily loads the data without acually entering it into memory.
-In some cases we also use custom APIs such as `copernicusmarine` which may require a (free) user sign-up.
+In some cases we also use custom APIs such as `copernicusmarine` / `earthaccess` / `cdsapi` which may require a (free) user sign-up.

 ## DATASETS